DatAsianBoi123/CommandCore/README.md

 </dependency>
 ```

-Finally, add the maven shade plugin to shade in CommandCore
+Then, add the maven shade plugin to shade in CommandCore
 ```xml
 <build>
   <plugins>